pagkly/Zed/Investopedia3/How Is Your Financial Health Looking.md

 ### Budgeting

 Then you need to create a budget.
-With your [budget](https://www.investopedia.com/terms/b/budget.asp), it’s not enough just to plan for where you’ll be spending, but it’s also important to take a hard and close look at where you already spend.
+With your [[budget]](https://www.investopedia.com/terms/b/budget.asp), it’s not enough just to plan for where you’ll be spending, but it’s also important to take a hard and close look at where you already spend.
 Are there areas where you could cut back?
 Recurring subscriptions that you don’t really need—such as cable?
 It’s fortuitous to understand what your “needs” are versus what your “wants” are.

 Use spreadsheets or mobile apps to help set up a budget.
-Or, use the time-tested [envelope method](https://www.investopedia.com/terms/c/capitalbudgeting.asp), which has you create an envelope for each budget item, such as groceries, and keeping the allocated cash in the respective envelope.
+Or, use the time-tested [[envelope method]](https://www.investopedia.com/terms/c/capitalbudgeting.asp), which has you create an envelope for each budget item, such as groceries, and keeping the allocated cash in the respective envelope.

-One of the major keys to a budget, and maintaining your financial health, is to stick to your budget regardless of whether you start making more money or bringing in more income.
-[Lifestyle creep](https://www.investopedia.com/terms/l/lifestyle-creep.asp), which includes spending more money as you make more money, is detrimental to your financial health.
+One of the major keys to a budget, and maintaining your financial health, is to stick to your budget regardless of whether you start making more money or bringing in more income. [[Lifestyle creep]](https://www.investopedia.com/terms/l/lifestyle-creep.asp), which includes spending more money as you make more money, is detrimental to your financial health.

 ### Emergency Fund

-Building an [emergency fund](https://www.investopedia.com/terms/o/ofheo.asp) can materially boost your financial health.
+Building an [[emergency fund]](https://www.investopedia.com/terms/o/ofheo.asp) can materially boost your financial health.
 The fund is meant to be money that is saved and readily available for emergencies, such as car repairs or job loss.
 The goal should be to have three to six months’ worth of living expenses in your energy fund.

 ### Debt

 Pay down your debt.
-Use either the avalanche or [snowball](https://www.investopedia.com/terms/s/snowball.asp) methods.
+Use either the avalanche or [[snowball]](https://www.investopedia.com/terms/s/snowball.asp) methods.
 The avalanche method suggests paying as much as possible toward the highest interest debt while paying the minimum on all others.
 The snowball, meanwhile, suggests taking the smallest debt balance first and then work your way up to the largest debt.

 ## Rules and Tips for Financial Health